-Hate ruled out, but motive still a mystery in Dayton attack
+Unknowns in Ohio shooting include: Did he target his sister?

 DAYTON, Ohio (AP) — As authorities in Ohio try to pin down a motive for the weekend’s second U.S. mass shooting and dig into the slain shooter’s life, what they find might also help answer another big question looming over the tragedy: What, if anything, could have stopped it?

-Police say the gunman was wearing a mask and body armor when he shot and killed his younger sister and eight others after the pair had arrived together with a friend earlier Saturday evening at a popular entertainment district packed with young people.
+Police say the gunman was wearing a mask and body armor when he shot and killed his younger sister and eight others after the pair had arrived together with a friend earlier Saturday evening at a popular entertainment district packed with people.

-It all happened within 30 seconds, before police officers stationed nearby shot and killed 24-year-old Connor Betts, who was armed with a .223-caliber rifle with magazines capable of holding at least 100 rounds of ammunition, said Dayton Police Chief Richard Biehl.
+It all happened within 30 seconds, before police officers stationed nearby shot and killed 24-year-old Connor Betts, who was armed with a .223-caliber rifle, said Dayton Police Chief Richard Biehl.
+He said the gun was modified, and that level of weaponry he had is “fundamentally problematic.”

+If all of the magazines Betts had were full — which hasn’t been confirmed — he would have had a maximum of 250 rounds, including loose rounds, Biehl said.

 What’s not known is whether Betts targeted any of the victims, including his 22-year-old sister, Megan, the youngest of the dead.